codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

          * worse performance by not having direct access to node like in an
          * array.
          *
-         * Anyway we expect to have an average O(n/2) cause at every insertion
+         * Anyway we expect to have an average O(n/2) -> O(n) cause at every
-         * the list is sorted so we expect to find our char in the middle on
+         * insertion the list is sorted so we expect to find our char in the
-         * average.
+         * middle on average.
          *
          * As a future improvement it's advisable to substitute list with a
          * B-tree or RBTree to improve searching complexity to O(logn) at best,